Custom Form Controls

 ],

-In order to show error messages within the component itself, we need to get a reference to the component's form control.
-How do we get this?
-One approach is to provide it as an input to our component.
-This is how we'd do it in a reactive form:
+in order to show error messages within the component itself, we need to get a reference to the component's form control. one approach to doing this is to provide it as an input to our component. in a reactive form:

 <required-text formControlName="three" [control]="form.get('three')"></required-text>